 Line breaks in the charts signify data breaks or changes.
 The first break, at 1948, shows the estimated effect of changes in the International Classification of Diseases (ICD).
-The data break at 1992 resulted from the adoption of the Bureau of Labor Statistics Census of Fatal Occupational Injuries for work-related deaths.
+The data break at 1992 resulted from the adoption of the Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) for work-related deaths.
 Another change in the ICD in 1999 also affects the trends.
 See the Technical Appendix for comparability.

 The table shows the change in the age distribution of the population since 1910.

 The age-adjusted death rate for all preventable injuries fluctuated significantly from 1910 to 1940.
 After 1940, there were some setbacks, including a spike in the early 1960s, but the overall trend through the early 1990s was positive.
 However, since 1992, the overall age-adjusted death rate has been steadily rising.
+Magnifying this upward trend, in 2020 the preventable injury death rate increased 17% from 2019.
+This increase was driven by the indirect impacts of the COVID-19 pandemic, with a 9% increase in motor vehicle and a 16% increase in poisoning death rates.
+This upward trend has continued with another 11% increase in 2020.

 The age-adjusted motor-vehicle death rate climbed steadily from 1910 to the late 1930s as the automobile became more widely used.
 A sharp drop occurred during World War II and a sharp rise occurred in the 1960s, with death rates reflecting economic cycles and a long-term downward trend since that time.
+It is unclear if the steep increases experienced in 2020 and 2021 is transitory or marks the end of the downward trend.

 United States population, selected years